industrialdev/wicket-wp-account-centre/README.txt

 - ACC Profile Picture Change: allow the user to update their profile picture.
 - ACC Touchpoints MicroSpec: display a list of events (from MicroSpec) and their data.
 - ACC Touchpoints TEC: display a list of events (from The Events Calendar) and their data.
+- ACC Organization Management: display a list of organizations (from the Organization Management plugin) and their members.
+Allows to manage memberships.